Miss-Inputs/Meow-Launcher/README.md

 - --print-times prints how long everything takes, which is also something you might not care about
 - --organize-folders sorts your games into more subfolders based on metadata

-See third-party-copyright-stuff.txt for third party stuff used, I can't figure out if I'm supposed to put that in the main LICENSE file or if that's supposed to be like that, I can't get GitHub to recognize the MIT license last time I tried anyway.
+See third-party-copyright-stuff.txt for third party stuff used, because I feel like that should go somewhere

 That's all for this readme, I hope it made any sense whatsoever.
 Keep on meowing, gamers.